flaf/miscellaneous/puppet/modules/mcollective/README.md

 ```

 The `server_enabled` parameter is a boolean and its default
 value is `true`.
-If it is set to `false` the mcollective
+If set to `false`, the mcollective service
-service will be stopped and disabled (no automatic start
+will be stopped and disabled (no automatic start during the
-during the boot).
+boot).

-The `connector` parameter is the connector used by mcollective
+The `connector` parameter is the connector used by
-to connect to the middleware server.
-The authorized values are
+mcollective to connect to the middleware server.
+The
-only `rabbitmq` or `activemq`.
-Its default value is `rabbitmq`.
+authorized values are only `rabbitmq` or `activemq`.
+Its
+default value is `rabbitmq`.

 The `middleware_address` parameter is the address of the
 middleware server (an IP, a fqdn etc).
 The default value
-of this parameter is the value of the parameter
+of this parameter is `undef`.
+In clear, you must define the
-`mcomiddleware::params::stomp_ssl_ip` from the `mcomiddleware`
-module.
+value of this parameter.

 The `middleware_port` parameter is the port used by the
 middleware server.
 It's an integer and its default value is